okta/okta-mobile-swift/Sources/AuthFoundation/AuthFoundation.docc/ManagingUserCredentials.md

 Instances of ``Credential`` not only contain a reference to that user's ``Credential/token``, but exposes convenience methods and properties to simplify common operations, such as ``Credential/refresh()``, ``Credential/userInfo()``, or ``Credential/revoke(type:)``.
 To ensure these operations can function, a ``Credential/oauth2`` client is automatically created on your behalf, which can be used to perform other operations as needed.

-## Creating a new credential
+## Storing a token

-When your application receives a new ``Token``, convenience methods are provided to simplify the process of creating new ``Credential`` instances, or to retrieve a previously-created instance.
+When you first receive a ``Token``, you can use the ``Credential/store(token:tags:)`` static function to save the token in local storage.
+This function lets you supply optional tags to assign to the token, to simplify the process of retrieving those credentials at a later date.

-The ``Credential/for(token:)`` static method coordinates the loading and creation of a credential object for the supplied token.
+An additional function ``Credential/with(token:)`` will return a credential object based on the given token.
+If that token hasn't yet been stored, it will be automatically stored for you.
 If this method is called multiple times with the same token, the same shared Credential instance will be returned.

 ## Working with the default credential